TcMenu/IoAbstraction/README.md

 		taskManager.runLoop();
 	}

-Here's a simple example example using a switch:
+Here's a simple example using a switch:

 In setup we initialise it telling it to use arduino pins for IO, we could use shift registers or an i2c expander, and we also add a switch along with the event that should be: